 Creating a Great Elance ProfileElance_Keith | Nov 17, 2013

-In addition to being able to write great proposals, one of the most effective ways we’ve discussed in our 8 Tips To Win More Jobs on Elance article is to have a great Elance profile.
+In addition to being able to write great proposals, one of the most effective ways we’ve discussed in our Freelancer's Guide to Earning More on Elance is to have a great Elance profile.
 According to our 2011 Freelance Talent Report, the value of an online profile is increasing, with 65% of respondents stating that digital portfolios and online resumes are more effective than traditional resumes in landing a job.

 If you’re just getting started on Elance, there are a variety of things that you can do right now to build up your profile to create the best representation of yourself to clients worldwide.
 If you have not yet familiarized yourself yet with the Elance profile, please visit our User Guide here.

 Clients using Elance realize that there is often more to selecting a contractor for work than their Elance Level ranking or total earnings.
 As a contractor, it’s important to create a profile that best showcases your skills and qualifications, regardless of whether you’ve been using Elance for five days or five years.
 In this article, we’ll be reviewing the follow key areas: Skills, Portfolio, Keywords, Service Descriptions, Groups and Photos/Logos.

 On Elance, skills play an important role in differentiating yourself by demonstrating your actual skills and expertise to prospective clients.
 Based on your membership plan, you can enter up to a particular number of skills to your Elance profile.
 They are an excellent way to showcase your standing in a particular area, whether it be HTML5, English to Dutch translation, Microsoft Excel 2007, or any of the you may have in your arsenal.